Located in Rudy, Arkansas

 Recommended Treat Position

 • If the dog is staring at something I always treat on the side of the face closest to me.
 I want to make the dog turn his head in my direction to take the treat.
-This will help shape the dog into turning towards me when the trigger appears.
+This will help shape the dog into turning towards me (and disengaging from the trigger) when the trigger appears.

 Steps